violet2-v/Cosplatad/README.md

 | +ASM only | 19.29 | 0.749 | 0.237 |
 | +Offset only | 13.71 | 0.696 | 0.285 |
 | Full model | 19.54 | 0.752 | 0.236 |

-The +0.25 dB improvement from ASM‑only to Full is consistent with the expected feedback loop: LiDAR offsets absorb sensor-specific errors, allowing the shared Gaussian means to better fit camera geometry, which in turn yields more accurate per‑Gaussian depth and a cleaner ASM decomposition.

 ## 3. Evaluation